What does this GPA to percentage calculator do?

 How do you convert GPA to percentage?

-- Pick the direction.
-GPA to percentage, or percentage to GPA.
+- Select the direction.
+Choose GPA to percentage or percentage to GPA.

 - Enter your value.
-Type your GPA or your percentage.
+Add the GPA or percentage in the matching input.

 How do you convert percentage to GPA?